sara-nl/sdrdocs/source/pages/general/access.rst

 .. _get-access:

 *****************
-How to get access
+Accessing the service
 *****************

-On this page you will find general information about getting access to the Data Repository service.
+On this page you will find general information about accessing the Data Repository service once you have obtained an account.

 .. contents::
     :depth: 2